torvalds/linux/Documentation/networking/device_drivers/hamradio/baycom.rst

 separate drivers as they did not share any code, and the driver and device names have changed.

-This document describes the Linux Kernel Drivers for simple Baycom style amateur radio modems.
+This document describes the GNU/Linux Kernel Drivers for simple Baycom style amateur radio modems.

 The following drivers are available: